joemontoya505/simplecelanalysis/README.md

 ## Intro

-To use, install repo in ror RStudio using:
+To use, install repo in r or RStudio using:

 devtools::install_github("joemontoya505/simplecelanalysis")